EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/computational_workflows.md

 [Workflow RO-Crate](https://about.workflowhub.eu/Workflow-RO-Crate/) is the metadata standard used by [WorkflowHub registry][workflowhub] and [LifeMonitor service][lifemonitor] for publishing computational workflows, enabling researchers to share, discover, and reuse workflows with rich, structured descriptions that support reproducibility and the FAIR principles.

 [Workflow RO-Crate](https://about.workflowhub.eu/Workflow-RO-Crate/) is a lightweight, structured metadata format designed to package and describe computational workflows and their associated resources in a FAIR-compliant way, extending the more general [schemas.science ComputationalWorkflow Profile](https://schemas.science/profiles/ComputationalWorkflow/) (stemming from [Bioschemas](https://bioschemas.org/)).
-It builds on the [RO-Crate](https://www.researchobject.org/ro-crate/\) metadata standard to encapsulate not only the workflow definition (e.g. CWL, Nextflow DSL, Snakefile) but also key contextual information such as inputs/outputs (via [schemas.science FormalParameter](https://schemas.science/profiles/FormalParameter/), software dependencies, authorship, and execution environment.
+It builds on the [RO-Crate][ro-crate] metadata standard to encapsulate not only the workflow definition (e.g. CWL, Nextflow DSL, Snakefile) but also key contextual information such as inputs/outputs (via [schemas.science FormalParameter](https://schemas.science/profiles/FormalParameter/), software dependencies, authorship, and execution environment.
 By using Workflow RO-Crate, researchers can make their workflows more discoverable, portable, and reproducible—enabling others to understand, reuse, and re-run analyses with greater ease and confidence; this is made possible by RO-Crates becoming a standard exchange mechanism in workflow ecosystems.
 It simplifies workflow sharing, supports interoperability, and is especially useful for publishing workflows alongside datasets or in workflow registries.

 ## Integration with the FAIR principles